 Neuropsychological tests are specialized assessments that evaluate cognitive, behavioral, and emotional functions.
-They provide insights into brain function and potential neurological disorders.
-Neuropsychological testing can diagnose conditions like ADHD, Learning Disorders, memory issues, and neurological disorders.
+They provide insights into brain function and potential cognitive disorders.
+These assessments can diagnose conditions like ADHD, Learning Disorders, memory issues, and others.
+We create a neuropsychological test battery uniquely tailored to the question you want answered and the insights you hope to reach.
+In this post, we review examples of neuropsychological tests and how we put together a neuropsych test battery in a sample case.

 We provide neuropsychological testing that covers many of the tests and conditions noted below.
 However, remember that some neuropsychological tests cannot be delivered remotely, there are limitations to what they provide, and this type of evaluation can be expensive, so it is important to be an informed consumer.